milewire/firecrawl-support-agent/README.md

 **A comprehensive AI-powered customer support system designed specifically for Firecrawl's support engineering needs.**

+## ⚠️ **IMPORTANT: PROPRIETARY SOFTWARE**

+**Copyright (c) 2025 Phillip Smith (milewire) - All Rights Reserved**

+This software is provided solely for evaluation purposes by Firecrawl for the Customer Support Engineer Agent position application.

+**RESTRICTIONS:**
+- No copying, modification, distribution, or commercial use without explicit written permission
+- No reverse engineering, decompilation, or disassembly
+- Evaluation access only - no production deployment without permission

+**For licensing inquiries:** phillipsmith@milewireai.onmicrosoft.com

+---

 ## 🎯 **Project Overview**

 This AI Support Agent demonstrates advanced capabilities in: